riesentoaster/valentinhuber.me/blog/cybersecurity/_posts/2023-10-02-Three Step Plan to Security.md

 ## Passwords
 In general, [users are *terrible* at creating passwords](https://www.pentestfactory.com/why-we-crack-80-of-your-employees-passwords/).
 Chances are you're not much better than average.
 And I don't blame you: Humans are terrible at remembering data in the form required for passwords to be secure.
 Also, you need to have a different password for each account (I have well over 400 passwords in my password manager), and that just does not scale well.

 This is why I recommend using a password manager.
 That way you only have to remember two passwords: one to unlock your computer and one to unlock your password manager.
 You can make these really strong and let the password manager handle the rest.
 Let it generate passwords that are much longer and more complex than you could ever remember.
-Because password managers only automatically fill in your passwords on the sites they belong to, this will also protect you a bit against fishing attacks.
+Because password managers only automatically fill in your passwords on the sites they belong to, this will also protect you a bit against phishing attacks.
 So:

 - Use a password manager!
 Choose any you like.
   - Check if your device ecosystem has one built in, like [Apple's iCloud Keychain](https://en.wikipedia.org/wiki/ICloud#iCloud_Keychain).